rossmacp/CM9_response/README.md

 CM009 Manuscript Code outputs.txt

-Release of the underlying data is pending BMS approval.

-Data will be added to this repo ASAP!
+Release of some underlying data is pending BMS approval and will be added to this repo ASAP!

 Gene expression data and annotation are available in Array Express as EMTAB-3218.